ceyzeriat/astroobs/README.rst

 License
 =======

-astroobs is released under the MIT license, hence allowing commercial use of the library.
-Please refer to the LICENSE.txt file.
+astroobs is released under the GNU General Public License v3 or later (GPLv3+).
+Please refer to the LICENSE file.